-- Measure #1: Benefit-Targeting Index - Measure #2: Burden-Reduction Targeting Index - Measure #3: Number of occurrences where LIHEAP benefits restored home energy service - Measure #4: Number of occurrences where LIHEAP benefits prevented the loss of home energy service
+- Measure #1: Benefit Targeting Index - Measure #2: Burden Reduction Targeting Index - Measure #3: Number of occurrences where LIHEAP benefits restored home energy service - Measure #4: Number of occurrences where LIHEAP benefits prevented the loss of home energy service

 Overall, state capacity to collect and report the performance data has improved each year since FY 2016.
-However, some states continued to face challenges with successfully collecting and reporting these data for FY 2019, including the following:
+However, some states continued to face challenges with successfully collecting and reporting these data for FY 2020, including the following:

-- Data System Limitations Most states needed to update their data systems to collect and report the required data.
-While many of those states were successful in implementing those changes prior to FY 2019, a few states had difficulty completing all necessary data system updates due to unexpected delays, staffing issues, or budgetary constraints. - Energy Vendor Cooperation While most states were successful in obtaining the necessary data from the targeted energy vendors, a small number of states experienced difficulty in obtaining data from the targeted energy vendors. - Data Calculation and Reporting Issues A few states experienced challenges in calculating specific statistics, processing data, or reporting the correct results.
+- Pandemic Impacts States faced practical challenges related to the coronavirus pandemic, including remote staff and increased programmatic needs. - Data System Limitations Most states needed to update their data systems to collect and report the required data.
+While many of those states were successful in implementing those changes prior to FY 2020, a few states had difficulty completing all necessary data system updates due to unexpected delays, staffing issues, or budgetary constraints. - Energy Vendor Cooperation While most states were successful in obtaining the necessary data from the targeted energy vendors, a small number of states experienced difficulty in obtaining data from the targeted energy vendors. - Data Calculation and Reporting Issues -A few states experienced challenges in calculating specific statistics, processing data, or reporting the correct results.

-To facilitate analysis of the data and account for variations in data quality, HHS conducted a comprehensive review of the FY 2019 data submitted by states for each of the four developmental performance measures, assigning states to one of four data quality categories for each of the four new measures.
+To facilitate analysis of the data and account for variations in data quality, HHS conducted a comprehensive review of the FY 2020 data submitted by states for each of the four developmental performance measures, assigning states to one of four data quality categories for each of the four new measures.
 The data quality categories are as follows:

 - High Reliability The review of the submitted data identified no data quality concerns.
 All data items were reported correctly, and the data represented a reasonable number of total households and households for specific subgroups of interest. - Moderate Reliability The review of the submitted data identified minor data quality concerns.
-All data items were reported correctly but data for some specific subgroups of interest were not collected and reported or were based a small number of households. - Low Reliability The review of the submitted data identified substantial data quality concerns.
+All data items were reported correctly, but data for some specific subgroups of interest were not collected and reported or were based a small number of households. - Low Reliability The review of the submitted data identified substantial data quality concerns.
 A portion of the data items were incomplete or based on a small total sample of households. - Insufficient Data for Reporting No data was submitted or the submitted data was determined to be unusable.

 Specific criteria were developed to classify each state's data into the appropriate data quality category.
-For example, for Measure #1 (Benefit-Targeting Index) and Measure #2 (Burden-Reduction Targeting Index), the following criteria were used:
+For example, for Measure #1 (Benefit Targeting Index) and Measure #2 (Burden Reduction Targeting Index), the following criteria were used: